sap-tutorials/Tutorials/tutorials/jam-cloud-login-admin-user-setup/jam-cloud-login-admin-user-setup.md

 Figure 3: Get the new user login URL

-SAP Jam Developer Edition login page.
+Start a new browser window/Incognito window/private browsing session such that you don't pick up any existing sessions and paste the URL.
+You will be presented with an SAP Jam developer edition login page.